The signs of lithium toxicity are easy to identify but fatal to ignore. In fact, too much lithium can lead to coma, brain damage or death.

 Not all lithium toxicity symptoms are obvious.

-The weight gain that usually comes with regular lithium medication is an emotional and psychic poison that can have serious health consequences if it tips you into obesity.
-This was my biggest problem when taking lithium and this is how I finally overcame the challenge:
+The weight gain that usually comes with regular lithium medication is an emotional and psychic poison that can have serious health consequences.

 Some people have a form of lithium allergy, shown as a rash.
 See your doctor immediately if, while taking lithium, you develop a skin rash or itching.